Chicken is one of the most popular ingredients in modern dog food and, without a doubt, the most common meat ingredient.

 What About A Dog Food Without Chicken Meal?

 Chicken Meal, just like whole Chicken, is a very nutritious ingredient for a dog’s diet.
-While it is true that Chicken Meal is a processed ingredient, the rendering process that Chicken Meal undergoes removes the moisture and does not remove the protein and fat which are the core nutrition that Chicken provides.
+While it is true that Chicken Meal is a processed ingredient, the rendering process that Chicken Meal undergoes removes the moisture and does not remove the protein and fat, which are the core nutrition that Chicken provides.

 Dog food formulas that have Chicken Meal or any other meat meal listed as their primary ingredient must, therefore, contain a significant portion of Chicken as whole Chicken can be as much as 80% moisture.

 One downside of meat meal or fish meal over whole meat or fish is that many of the oils found within the meat are also removed during the rendering process alongside moisture.

 However, Chicken is not high in the Omega Fatty Acids, so having some of its oils removed during the rendering process is unlikely to have a noticeable effect on the level of those fatty acids.

 Chicken Fat In Dog Food

 Chicken Fat can often be particularly far down the ingredient list and may not be picked up by unsuspecting dog owners who instead are focusing on the Non-Chicken ingredients further up the list.

-Consumers would expect fish ingredients like these to be present given the recipes name.
+Consumers would expect fish ingredients like these to be present given the recipe’s name.
 What many consumers don’t realize is that the formula also contains Chicken Fat as its thirteenth listed ingredient.
 While the quantity of Chicken Fat may be minor, it could still trigger an allergic reaction.

 This is one of the reasons that you should read the full ingredient list of a dog food recipe before feeding it to your dog.

 What Should I do If I Think My Dog Is Allergic To Chicken?

 Limited Ingredient formulas allow you to quickly remove the majority of ingredients from your dog’s diet and then reintroduce them over time until you can recognize or pin down the problem ingredient.

-Therefore if you fed your dog a limited ingredient formula without any Chicken ingredients and any adverse reactions they were suffering stopped or were significantly reduced, it is very likely that your dog has an allergy to Chicken and will now require a dog food formula without Chicken.
+Therefore if you fed your dog a limited-ingredient formula without any Chicken ingredients and any adverse reactions they were suffering stopped or were significantly reduced, it is very likely that your dog has an allergy to Chicken and will now require a dog food formula without Chicken.

 While it may be tempting to jump to this conclusion, it is also essential to ensure that it was not another ingredient in your dog’s diet that you also eliminated simultaneously.

-However, the flip side of this is if the symptoms or reactions do not subside then it is likely that another ingredient or environmental factor may be the cause.
+However, the flip side of this is if the symptoms or reactions do not subside, then it is likely that another ingredient or environmental factor may be the cause.

 The article breaks down all the types of hypoallergenic dog food, as well as common symptoms and allergens.
 Finally, it suggests some of the best hypoallergenic dog food formulas currently available.

 The Best Alternatives to Chicken in Dog Food?

-You are confident that Chicken is the cause of your dog’s discomfort and you want to know the best alternative?
-Look no further, below are all the alternative meat ingredients in no particular order.
+You are confident that Chicken is the cause of your dog’s discomfort, and you want to know the best alternative?
+Look no further; below are all the alternative meat ingredients in no particular order.

-They contain high-quality protein and fat, especially the advantageous Omega 3 and 6 Fatty Acids which are proven to provide a range of health benefits such as improved skin and coat health or improved cognitive function.
+They contain high-quality protein and fat, especially the advantageous Omega 3 and 6 Fatty Acids, which are proven to provide a range of health benefits such as improved skin and coat health or improved cognitive function.

 The nutrition these fish ingredients can provide varies, but they are almost all considered high-quality.
 The large variety of fish available can simplify your search as you are bound to find a fish that your dog enjoys.

 The likelihood of small quantities of these ingredients being present is why it is essential you carefully analyze the ingredient list of any prospective recipe and ensure it is entirely Chicken free.
 All of the fish ingredients we will suggest later in this article are free of any Chicken products.

-If Fish doesn’t appeal to your dog, then red meats such as Beef, Lamb or Pork are a safe bet.
-Red meat is often considered by some to be inferior or less healthy than alternatives like Chicken and fish in a humans diet, but this is not the case for dogs.
+If fish doesn’t appeal to your dog, then red meats such as Beef, Lamb, or Pork are a safe bet.
+Red meat is often considered by some to be inferior or less healthy than alternatives like Chicken and fish in a human’s diet, but this is not the case for dogs.

-Also, red meat tends to be higher in minerals such as Iron and Zinc that are just as crucial as nutrients like protein and fat.
+Also, red meat tends to be higher in minerals such as Iron and Zinc, that are just as crucial as nutrients like protein and fat.

-Most dog food formulas with a heavy focus on red meat do not contain any chicken ingredients, but you would need to check the formula in questions ingredient list to be certain.
+Most dog food formulas with a heavy focus on red meat do not contain any chicken ingredients, but you would need to check the formula in question’s ingredient list to be certain.

 Therefore most high-quality dog food formulas with a focus on red meat ingredients and without Chicken ingredients may be the best bet on your search for a Chicken free recipe.

 It may seem wrong to suggest poultry in an article aimed at avoiding the most common poultry bird of all.
-However, just because your canine friend reacts poorly to Chicken, does not necessarily mean they have an adverse reaction to other poultry birds such as Turkey, Duck, or even Quail and Pheasant.
+However, just because your canine friend reacts poorly to Chicken does not necessarily mean they have an adverse reaction to other poultry birds such as Turkey, Duck, or even Quail and Pheasant.

-As we mentioned, earlier this includes Niacin, Vitamin B6, and Selenium.
-However, some poultry birds like Duck tend to contain a higher proportion of fat than Chicken or Turkey.
+As we mentioned earlier, this includes Niacin, Vitamin B6, and Selenium.
+However, some poultry birds like Duck, tend to contain a higher proportion of fat than Chicken or Turkey.

 Novel Meat Formulas contain meats that are rarely used in dog food or food for human consumption.
 The advantage of these meat ingredients is that it is unlikely your dog would have been previously exposed to them.

 Some examples of novel meats include Kangaroo, Venison, Bison, Rabbit, and Crocodile.
-The core downside to novel meat formulas is that they are often expensive or hard to source which is understandable given that many of these animals are not domestically farmed like more traditional farm animals.
+The core downside to novel meat formulas is that they are often expensive or hard to source, which is understandable given that many of these animals are not domestically farmed like more traditional farm animals.